agonza1/video-insights-detection/README.md

 # video-insights-detection
-Video object detection, insights and web suggestions using GC
+Video object detection, insights and web suggestions using GC.

+Blog post about it: https://webrtc.ventures/2020/01/video-object-detection-tell-me-more-about-my-video-stream-with-google-cloud-vision/

 ### Dependencies